-- Accountabilities for the implementation of the EPRs during development and delivery of the Project - The Environmental Management System (EMS) and management plans that must be prepared and implemented by each NEL Package Contractor to manage the environmental effects of the Project.
+- Package Contractor to manage the Accountabilities for the implementation of the EPRs during development and delivery of the Project - The Environmental Management System (EMS) and management plans that must be prepared and implemented by each NEL environmental effects of the Project.

 The EPRs presented in the EMF, define the minimum environmental outcomes that must be achieved during design, construction, and operation of the Project.
-A detailed listing of each EPR relevant to this CCP, and how these EPRs are addressed by NELNA in the implementation of the CCP is provided in Appendix A.
+A detailed listing of each EPR relevant to this CCP, and how these EPRs are addressed by M80 Ring Road Alliance (Formerly North East Link North Alliance (M80RRA)) in the implementation of the CCP is provided in Appendix A.